saleheenshafiq9/JantrikGPT/README.md

 - Optical Character Recognition: The system employs OCR to extract text from images and responds accordingly.
 - Generative image generation: The chatbot utilizes Stable Diffusion AI to generate unique and creative images based on user commands.
 - PDF generation: Users can request and download PDFs, including children's book PDFs, created by the system.
+- PDF sharing platform: Users can share the PDFs that have been created by the chatbot.
+This platform provides essential features such as browsing, searching, viewing and downloading PDF books.
+Own file storage was used for this purpose.
 - Modular design: The system is designed with modularity in mind, enabling easy integration of additional features and functionalities.

 ## Additional Components